vyca2017/content/content/blog/2017-01-24-improving-performance-with-apollo-query-batching/2017-01-24-improving-performance-with-apollo-query-batching.md

 ## Enabling Apollo Query Batching

-Enabling query batching is super simple.
+Enabling Query Batching is super simple.
 The original Pokedex app looked like this:

 ```
 import ApolloClient, { createNetworkInterface } from 'apollo-client'